-Many people ask me several questions about sikkim tourism, Gangtok to Gurudongmar lake tour, Gangtok hotels, Sikkim travel, Gangtok sightseeing, the best time to visit Gangtok.
-In this blog post, I have tried to answer all these queries in this post.
+Many people asked me several questions about sikkim tourism, Gangtok to Gurudongmar lake tour, Gangtok hotels, Sikkim travel, Gangtok sightseeing, the best time to visit Gangtok.
+In this blog post, I have tried to answer all these queries.
 After getting down from the train at New Jalpaiguri Station around 3.30 am (approx 1 hour late) we checked in railway retiring room to freshen up ourselves.

 In this context I need to share, all of you’ll be able to book Railway retiring room online with valid PNR.
 Check this site

 Around 5 a.m we started our journey in our pre-booked Indigo.
 After half an hour we witnessed ice-clad Kanchenjunga was in front of us.
 The Sun was about to rise.
-We are witnessing the sunrise on the hill.
+We were witnessing the sunrise on the hill.

 I could witness the light of dawn